 For further information: Link

 The project aims to use a specific common metadata model to represent this type of information accessible through National Access Points (NAPs) to increase interoperability by homogenizing the descriptors of data catalogues.
 If necessary, implementation of a new model and validation tools.

 The project aims to develop a LOD enhanced TIS with semantic capabilities, which includes the use of a LOD DATEX II and a common metadata model which would allow the incorporation of new publishers, datasets, data description and discovery services.

-The Connecting Europe Facility (CEF) is a key EU funding instrument to promote growth, jobs and competitiveness through targeted infrastructure investment at European level.
+The Connecting Europe Facility (CEF) is a European key funding instrument to promote growth, jobs and competitiveness through targeted infrastructure investment at European level.
 It supports the development of high performing, sustainable and efficiently interconnected trans-European networks in the fields of transport, energy and digital services.
-CEF investments fill the missing links in Europe’s energy, transport and digital backbone..
+CEF investments fill the missing links in Europe’s energy, transport and digital backbone.

 What is the European Data Portal?

 The European Data Portal is an online portal that collects metadata (data about the data) published by public bodies across Europe, collating it into a searchable tool accessible by anyone.
 Whether it’s a transport tech start-up trying to make commuting more efficient, or a journalist investigating government spending, they can access that data via the European Data Portal.

 This activity includes the entire planification of the Project, it will also give support to the partners and will guarantee that all the control mechanisms are being applied according to the Quality Assurance Procedures.
 The coordination activity will be carried out out mainly by IRTIC (Universitat de València), with the administrative and financial support of LMT and RBS.